LaMitaOne/skia-flowmotion/README.md

 No big deal to port old code when delphi & Skia4delphi is involved 😉
 btw its even my first component and... playing with canvas at all... ^^
 just learning by doing, and having fun doing it
 me & skia4delphi seem way better compatible than me & vcl canvas

+**Delphi GUIs are boring and outdated?**
+**Disproven.**
+8 days.
+Done.

 And yes, I am using some AI help since my eyes are broke at 20% eyesight ability – but only free ones,
 and only in browser, like coding with a friend (who makes always again the same errors lol but its really fun that way):
 - At start mostly **Grok** at vcl d7 version (but no way anymore at that code size now to throw it all at once at it + daily limit)